 Code Geass has two couples like this: Ougi and Viletta, then Lelouch and Shirley (at least in Shirley's mind).
 The first ones subvert the trope and get their happy ending, even if YMMV on that.... the second couple plays it depressingly straight.

 Euphemia and Suzaku are another pair.
 Although they were on the same sides, Suzaku was still considered inferior.
-And she still died.
+And Euphemia still died.

 Bleach: There's a long-running joke in the fandom that a sign a pairing is official is if one (or both) of the pair has been killed off.
 Every confirmed romance has ended tragically with none being allowed to remain together for a lifetime.

 Isshin and Masaki Kurosaki.
 Masaki died at a time when Isshin didn't have the power to save her.
-Masaki's death is a driving force behind the entire manga as it's one of Ichigo's major motives for being The Hero and turns out to be of major importance in the final arc for both Ichigo and Uryuu.
+Masaki's death is a driving force behind the entire manga as it's one of Ichigo's major motives for fighting to protect people.
+The ultimate cause of her death also turns out to be of major importance in the final arc for both Ichigo and Uryuu.

 Byakuya and Hisana Kuchiki.
 A nobleman marrying a commoner broke the Kuchiki Clan rules, but that didn't stop Byakuya.
 Nevertheless, despite him winning that war to claim the right to marry her, he was only able to stay married to her for five years before she fell sick and died.

-Kaien and Miyako Shiba also weren't married for long before tragedy struck.
+Kaien and Miyako Shiba.
 Miyako was killed by a strange hollow that had been created by Aizen's experiments.
-When Kaien tried to avenge her death, the hollow destroyed him from the inside, forcing Rukia (who was in love with him and considered Miyako as her Onee-sama) to kill him.
-His death was as much a driving force behind her actions in the manga as Masaki's death was for Ichigo.
+When Kaien tried to avenge her death, the hollow destroyed him from the inside.
+Rukia, who was in love with Kaien and worshipped Miyako, was forced to kill him, an act that was as much a driving force behind her actions in the manga as Masaki's death was for Ichigo.

 In the backstory, Shinobu's grandmother and Benio's grandfather, who were in a Perfectly Arranged Marriage but were torn apart by political/social standings (One family was pro-Shogunate, another supported the Meiji Restoration.)
 The reason why the leads were betrothed was a sort-of promise made to them: if their kids or grandkids have a chance to marry, they'd be engaged to do so as a sort-of solace.